-3373 Fieldwork in Archaeology
+3373 Fieldwork in Archaeology 3 credit hours

 This course offers detailed instruction with practical application of archaeological field techniques.
 This course is generally off-campus at an archaeological site.
 As such, the course is dependent upon external funds and has a limited enrollment.
 Please consult the Departmental Chairperson regarding availability.